 You might have achieved many things at your current job; enough, perhaps, for 12 bulleted examples.
 However, these will have varying relevance to the target role and white space is important on a CV.
 So delete anything unimportant or irrelevant.
 Any more than 6-8 bullet points is too many.
 You can then expand on each of these at interview.

-Adapt for style – Use the same language
+Tweak your CV for style – Use the same language

 Frequently the job ad you’ve just responded to will have been written by the same recruiter who takes the decision whether or not to include you in a shortlist, which is why so many of them are badly written.
 Try to use, where possible and appropriate, similar language, without falling into the trap of writing poor English, or cutting and pasting whole sections.
 Paraphrase succinctly and accurately; make it clear you have read the job spec, without just copying verbatim.